 Though the report's conclusions are not surprising, implications for PR and business are many.
 First, Boeing offers evidence for those who feel corporations exist solely to generate returns.
 Part of the 737 Max story involves Boeing managers sweeping technical concerns under the rug in an effort to maximize profits and stay on time and budget.

-We're not be naive.
+We're not naive.
 Corporations act ethically and take stands for many reasons.
 There's a long road to travel before we can say stakeholder capitalism is the order of the day.
-The report's verdict on Boeing's apparently callous regard for safety will make that trip a bit longer for Boeing communicators, but also for PR pros everywhere.
+The report's verdict on Boeing's apparently callous regard for safety will make the trip longer for the company's communicators, but also for PR pros everywhere.

 Crisis Communication Blunders

-Not uttered was this statement: Out of an abundance of caution, we've decided to halt flights of the 737 Max 8 until we can investigate the cause of the crash.
+Not uttered was this: Out of an abundance of caution, we've decided to halt flights of the 737 Max 8 until we can investigate the cause of the crash.
 So, it was business as usual, more or less.